 Encroachment by the sea had made Victoria's old Chinese cemetery at Ross Bay unusable by the end of the 19th century.
 So in 1903, deceased Chinese began to be buried at Harling Point, where the local Chinese Consolidated Benevolent Association (CCBA) owned a vacant headland property of 3.5 acres.
 As elsewhere in Canada and the U.S., most Chinese burials at Harling Point were intended to be temporary.
 The dead usually were exhumed after a suitable number of years and “repatriated” to China for permanent burial.
 The last group repatriation was made in1937, after which the Japanese War made repatriation impossible.
 Hence, remains of BC Chinese began to accumulate in a storage vault at the cemetery until a permanent mass burial took place at Harling Point in 1961.
 The cemetery had already been closed to new individual burials since 1950, although a few tombstones bear early 1950s dates.

-The oldest tombstone for a man is dated October 3, 1928, and belongs to Cheng Hing Yueng (鄭慶仰, Mandarin: Zheng Qingyang).
-In 1918, an issue of the Tai Hon Kong Bo newspaper reported that Cheng was a member of the Chee Kung Tong (Mandarin: Zhigong Tang) as well as the Dart Coon Club, with a consistent interest in building libraries for both organizations.
+The oldest tombstone for a man is dated October 3, 1928, and belongs to Cheng Hing Yueng (鄭慶仰, pinyin: Zheng Qingyang).
+Cheng was the president of the Victoria's Chinese Consolidated Benevolent Associaation between 1917 and 1920.
+In 1918, an issue of the Tai Hon Kong Bo 大汉公报newspaper reported that Cheng was also a member of the Chee Kung Tong secret society as well as the Dart Coon Club 达权 in Victoria, with a consistent interest in building libraries for both organizations.

 Cheng Hing Yueng’s clansman, Cheng Kuei Kwang (鄭鉅光, Mandarin:Zheng Juguang), was so proud of his membership in the Chee Kung Tang, the Chinese Freemasons,.that in 1948 he carried that identity to the other world.
 On his concrete slab was engraved a Masonic emblem, the only one of the kind in the cemetery.
 In 1917, according to the Tai Hon Kong Bo, he had been elected a board member of the Chemainus branch of the Chee Kung Tang, a position he kept for several decades.